13×33″ prints are $1,250

-When Ruth and I were headed east to photograph in the fall of 2005, we took a two day detour through the south of Idaho to Nevada, passing through the small town of Jarbidge.
-This area has the most remotest feel of any place we’ve been in the lower 48 states.
+When Ruth and I were headed east to photograph in the fall of 2005 we took a two day detour through the south of Idaho to Nevada, passing through the small town of Jarbidge.
+This area has the most remote feel of any place we’ve been in the lower 48 states.
 The sagebrush countryside looks the same as it must have been a thousand years ago.

-This particular group of sage had a wild growth pattern, since it was near a bend in the Jarbidge River and was hit by floodwaters every spring.
-That summer had been unusually wet for that part of the country, so the sagebrush put on more growth than usual.
+This particular group of sage had a wild growth pattern because it was near a bend in the Jarbidge River and was hit by floodwaters every spring.
+That summer had been unusually wet for that part of the country so the sagebrush put on more growth than usual.

-We camped out near these sagebrush plants and that evening I saw that they had strong photographic potential but the light was not working to make a worthwhile image.
-In the morning, I was up before dawn, looking for photographs.
-The air was cold and dry, with the singing of the waking birds echoing throughout the rocky canyon.
+We camped out near these sagebrush plants and that evening I saw that they had strong photographic potential but the light was not ideal for making a worthwhile image.
+In the morning I was up before dawn, looking for photographs.
+The air was cold and dry with the singing of the waking birds echoing throughout the rocky canyon.

-I came up to these bushes and saw that the light was promising but that the rising sun would soon strike the tops of the plants and ruin the composition.
+I came to these bushes and saw that the light was promising, but the rising sun would soon strike the tops of the plants and ruin the composition.
 With Ruth’s help, we quickly set up the camera and fiddled around almost too long, trying to get the composition to fall into place.

-The sun continued it’s relentless progression (tends to do that) and was almost at the tops of the plants.
-Oftentimes, the best light for a scene is when the sun is almost striking the elements of the photograph, because it gives a glow to the scene and splits the illuminating light into warm/cold colors, which increases tonal separation and the vibrancy of the image.
-In this case, it helps highlight the yellow sage blossoms on the tops of the plants and brings out the turquoise qualities of the lower parts of the plants.
+The sun continued it’s relentless progression (as it tends to do) and was almost at the tops of the plants.
+Oftentimes the best light for a scene is when the sun is almost striking the elements of the photograph.
+It gives a glow to the scene and splits the illuminating light into warm/cold colors, which increases tonal separation and the vibrancy of the image.
+In this case, it helped highlight the yellow sage blossoms on the tops of the plants and brought out the turquoise qualities on the lower parts of the plants.